-The Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, has proposed replacing USD-LIBOR with the Secured Overnight Financing Rate ("SOFR").
+The Alternative Reference Rates Committee (the "ARRC"), a committee convened by the Federal Reserve Board and the Federal Reserve Bank of New York, has proposed replacing USD LIBOR with SOFR, a new index based on trading in overnight repurchase agreements.
 The methodology of calculating SOFR is different to that of LIBOR, as SOFR is calculated using short-term repurchase agreements backed by U.S. Treasury securities and is backward looking, while LIBOR is an estimated forward-looking rate and relies, to some degree, on the expert judgment of submitting panel members.
 In addition since SOFR is a secured rate backed by government securities, it does not take into account bank credit risk (as is the case with LIBOR).
 SOFR also may be more volatile than LIBOR.
-Whether or not SOFR, or another alternative reference rate, attains market traction as a LIBOR replacement tool remains in question.
+In July 2021, the ARRC formally recommended the use of forward-looking term rates based on SOFR published by CME Group (the "Term SOFR") on commercial loans.
+While Term SOFR matches more closely the term structure and forward-looking features of LIBOR, as a calculation based on a secured overnight financing rate it still does not match the credit risk-sensitive nature of LIBOR as an unsecured term rate.
+It still remains in question which form of SOFR will be adopted as a LIBOR replacement.

-At this time, no consensus exists as to what rate or rates may become accepted alternatives to LIBOR, and it is impossible to predict whether and to what extent banks will continue to provide LIBOR submissions to the administrator of LIBOR, or whether any additional reforms to LIBOR may be enacted in the U.K. or elsewhere.
-Such developments and any other legal or regulatory changes in the method by which LIBOR is determined or the transition from LIBOR to a successor benchmark may result in, among other things, a sudden or prolonged increase or decrease in LIBOR, a delay in the publication of LIBOR, and changes in the rules or methodologies in LIBOR, which may discourage market participants from continuing to administer or to participate in LIBOR's determination and, in certain situations, could result in LIBOR no longer being determined and published.
-Furthermore, there is no guarantee that a transition from LIBOR to an alternative reference interest rate will not result in financial market disruptions or significant increases in benchmark rates, or borrowing costs to borrowers, any of which could have an adverse effect on our business, financial condition and results of operations.
+At this time, we are not able to accurately predict whether SOFR will become the most prevalent alternative reference rate in the market.
+Additionally, it is difficult to predict whether and to what extent banks will continue to provide LIBOR submissions to the administrator of rate quotes for the USD LIBOR rates that have not already been discontinued or, if they do, whether such rates will be representative of the underlying market or economic reality before they are scheduled to be discontinued on June 30, 2023 or whether any additional reforms to LIBOR may be enacted in the U.K. Furthermore, there is no guarantee that a transition from LIBOR to an alternative reference interest rate will not result in financial market disruptions or significant increases in benchmark rates, or borrowing costs to borrowers, any of which could have an adverse effect on our business, financial condition and results of operations.